This is the story of my first overseas travel cooking class with Just Royal Bcn in Barcelona learning to cook paella.

-The Spanish couple were there because the mother of the boyfriend, Danny, bought them the class as a birthday gift.
+The Spanish couple was there because the mother of the boyfriend, Danny, bought them the class as a birthday gift.
 We all thought the mom was giving the girlfriend a hint.
 Sadly I only remember the names of Danny and the German man, Rolph.
 How can you forget meeting a Rolph?

-Next we had a nice glass of white wine poured for us.
+Next, we had a nice glass of white wine poured for us.
 After the glasses were all poured, Janelle opened another bottle and left it on the table for us.
 The group was all pretty excited about that.
 Rolph was mainly there for his wife, so he took it upon himself to be the “wine helper.”